tsjdev-apps/dwx2019-alexa/README.md

-# dwx2019-alexa
+# DWX2019 - Alexa goes Azure

-Project containing the sample code of my DWX2019 talk "Alexa goes Azure"
+This repository contains the sample code from my session *Alexa goes Azure* on the Developer Week 2019 in Nuremberg.

+You can reach me via **twitter** [@tsjdev-apps](https://twitter.com/tsjdev-apps) if you have questions.